alirezabayad/Online-Shop/online shop.md

 | ```Items``` | list[ItemCart] | List of items in the cart |
 | ```date``` | str | Date of the shopping cart creation |
 ## Customer
-Represents a customer of the shop.
+Represents a customer of the shop.\
+Properties:
 | Name | Type | Descriptions |
 |:----:|:----:|:------------:|
 | ```Name``` | str | Customer name |